kakun45/xeniyas-Isochrone-front/README.md

 ## Next steps

-- pick an open-source license
 - account for time spent for transfer the trains
 - toggle express trains on and off
-- search within polygons to show accessibility and amenities (ER, hospitals, groceries, schools)
+- search within polygons to show accessibility and amenities (POI, ER, hospitals, groceries, schools)
-- color code based on types of transport used, time, reach, etc.
+- colorcode based on types of transport used, time, reach, etc.
-- support cycling, busses, ferry, LIRR, Metro North
+- support cycling, busses, ferry, LIRR, Metro North. etc.
 - sidewalks and intersections would go in there too for transfers
 - caching for Mapbox API responses
 - implementing functionality for placeholders for OAuth
-- to expand and calculate any region
+- find other public transport date to expand and calculate any region, not just NYC
+- add trains tracking live.